Phone: +353 (0)1 636 4339

 Previous projects include solo exhibitions at Limerick City Gallery of Art, Kevin Kavanagh Gallery, Hallward Gallery, Dublin and selected group exhibitions include ‘EVA International Biennial’, Limerick, ‘C2’, Crawford Municipal Art Gallery, Cork, ‘126 Presents’, Galway Arts Centre, Galway, Green on Red gallery, Dublin, Purdy Hicks gallery, London, ‘Foreign Affairs’, Europäische Kunstakademie, Trier, Delfina Projects, London, ‘Germinations: European Biennial’, Magasin, Grenoble.

-Awards include: fellowship Virginia Centre for the Creative Arts, Virginia, USA, residency Tyrone Guthrie Centre, Co.
+Previous awards include: Arts Council Professional Development Award, 2020, fellowship Virginia Centre for the Creative Arts, Virginia, USA, residency Tyrone Guthrie Centre, Co.
 Monaghan, Royal Over-Seas League Award, London, EVA Open Awards (1999, 1995) and Arts Council Bursaries (2003, 1994).

-Public talks include: Irish Museum of Modern Art, Limerick City Gallery, Hugh Lane Gallery and Douglas Hyde Gallery.
+Public talks include: The Lab, Project Arts Centre, Irish Museum of Modern Art, Limerick City Gallery, Hugh Lane Gallery and Douglas Hyde Gallery.

 Speaker: No Longer Peripheral, aemi moving image event, November 2019, TCD